ajhenley/gitbook/your_first_java_program.md

 Typing detailed instructions for a computer to follow is not easy.
 The compuuter is dumb.
 It doesn't think.
 It will simply read the next line you've written and then do exactly what that line tells it to do.

 You need to adapt to the computer.
 You need to learn to type instructions in a way to get the dumb computer to carry out your wishes.
-If you don't get the instructions right then the computer has no chance of getting them write either.
+If you don't get the instructions right then the computer has no chance of getting them right either.
 That's what makes this hard for people.

-This exercise not only teaches you to enter a program but also to correctly exectute the program.
+This exercise not only teaches you to enter a program but also to correctly execute the program.

+###Let's get started...
 Open Eclipse, create a Java Project called MyFirstJavaProgram.
 Now create a new class named FirstProg.
 In this class, type the following text.
-Make sure to match what I have written exactly, including spacing, punctuation, and capitalization.
+It is important to match what I have written exactly, including spacing, punctuation, and capitalization.

 <pre>public class FirstProg
  {
      public static void main( String[] args )